samyrjob/samyrjob/README.md

 -->
 # Samy Rjob
 Hello!
-I'm Samy 👨‍💻 — a French software engineer based in Manchester.
-I build software that runs in production: backends, real-time systems and AI products.
+I'm Samy 👨‍💻 — a French software engineer based in Manchester, building software since 2022.
+I build backends, real-time systems and AI products that run in production.

 ## What I'm building